adobe/styleguide/opensource/doc-style.md

 1. Capitalize the first word of the title/heading and of any subtitle/subheading;
 2. Capitalize all “major” words (nouns, verbs, adjectives, adverbs, and pronouns) in the title/heading, including the second part of hyphenated major words (e.g., Self-Report not Self-report)

+#### Important Proper Nouns

+* Open Source is a proper noun and should be capitalized.
+* Inner Source is a proper noun and should be capitalized, too.
+Avoid the camel case contraction "InnerSource".
+* internet is not a proper noun and should be lowercase, unless at the beginning of a sentence.

 ### Punctuation

 #### Periods